top of page

 Given the above evidence, we apply the following in our practice:

-Baseline MRI and six-month follow-up (when indicated)
+Baseline MRI and Six-Month Follow-Up

-Clear expectation-setting
+Clear Expectation-Setting

-Monitoring and tailored follow-up
+Monitoring and Tailored Follow-Up

-We review outcomes at 3-6 months (consistent with the trial) and then decide whether further injections or adjunctive therapies are indicated.
+We review outcomes at 3-6 months, consistent with the trial, and then decide whether further injections or adjunctive therapies are indicated.

 Safety & Effectiveness — What the Study Confirms

 Safety: The study reported no major adverse events linked to PRP or saline injection.
-This aligns with the broader literature showing PRP is a very safe option when protocols are followed.
+This aligns with broader literature showing PRP is a very safe option when protocols are followed.

 Why Choose Us in Birmingham & Warwickshire for PRP?

 At Dynamic Degenerative Medicine, we believe the evidence from this trial and many others positions PRP as one of the best non-surgical regenerative options for moderate knee OA.
-When you choose us you get:
+When you choose us, you get:

-Convenient regional access from Birmingham & Warwickshire.
+✅ Convenient regional access from Birmingham & Warwickshire.

 Start Your Joint Health Journey Today